iter8-tools/iter8/mkdocs/docs/usage/metrics/using-metrics.md

 ## Referencing metrics

-References to metrics in the `spec.criteria` stanza of an experiment must be in the `namespace/name` format.
+References to metrics in the `spec.criteria` field of an experiment must be in the `namespace/name` format.

 ??? example "Sample experiment illustrating the use of metrics"
     ```yaml